kaikoga45/quran/README.md

 - Implements the BLOC (Business Logic Component) pattern to manage state, promoting a clear separation between business logic and UI.

 ### 5. Testing
-- Implements selected **unit and widget tests** as a demonstration of structured testing practices, showcasing an understanding of test implementation in Flutter.
+- Implements selected **unit and widget tests** using the AAA pattern for structured testing practices, showcasing an understanding of test implementation in Flutter.
+- The naming convention for tests follows the Microsoft approach, consisting of three parts: the name of the method being tested, the scenario under which the method is being tested, and the expected behavior when the scenario is invoked.

 ### 6. Code Quality & Design Principles
 - Adheres to the Separation of Concerns (SoC) and DRY (Don't Repeat Yourself) principles, ensuring the code is maintainable, scalable, and easy to understand.